b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Translation.md

 ![[pmg-plates.jpeg]]
 (_Photo taken from https://www.reddit.com/r/exmormon/comments/1bc3w9c/i_feel_like_something_is_missing/_)

 Whenever I encountered the “rock-in-a-hat” claim, I always dismissed it as misguided anti-Mormon rhetoric.
-Imagine my dismay to find out that the “baseless” Anti-mormon claims were true.
+Imagine my dismay to find out that the “baseless” Anti-Mormon claims were true.
 The church published this essay while I was on a mission, perpetuating the idea that JS used plates.

 The issue is not the seer stone.
 The issue is that I didn’t find out until my late 20’s that it was a seer stone.